marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 **Executive Buy-In:**

 **Argument 1 - BID pricing accuracy as direct revenue:**
 If static spreadsheet calculations cause the company to over-estimate truck requirements by 10 to 15% on average across BID cycles, the company is systematically submitting freight rates that are higher than necessary - either losing BIDs to competitors who can bid lower, or leaving margin on the table by winning at prices that do not reflect the real optimized cost.
-[Author estimate - verify by running a VRP solver against 3 to 5 historical BIDs and comparing truck count outputs.]
+[Author estimate - verify by running a MILP solver against 3 to 5 historical BIDs and comparing truck count outputs.]
 For a company operating R$500,000 to R$5,000,000 in monthly freight revenue, a 1% improvement in BID pricing accuracy translates to R$5,000 to R$50,000 per month in won revenue or protected margin - a return that covers the full cost of building and running this tool within a single BID cycle.
 [Author estimate - verify against company contract values; benchmark against ANTT or NTC&Logistica Brazilian freight market data]

 **Argument 2 - BID capacity as a growth constraint:**
 Today, the company's BID capacity is constrained by the availability and expertise of the commercial manager running the spreadsheet.
 The company cannot respond to more BIDs simultaneously without adding senior operations headcount.
-An AI-assisted VRP tool is a force-multiplier: analysts with less experience can run scenario analysis independently, senior manager time per BID drops, and the company can pursue a larger volume of BID opportunities without a proportional increase in labor cost.
+An AI-assisted MILP tool is a force-multiplier: analysts with less experience can run scenario analysis independently, senior manager time per BID drops, and the company can pursue a larger volume of BID opportunities without a proportional increase in labor cost.
 For a company with 50 to 500 trucks where a single new freight contract may represent R$50,000 to R$500,000 in monthly revenue, the ability to respond to 2 to 3 additional BIDs per quarter at lower preparation cost represents a significant growth lever at minimal incremental cost.
 [Author estimate - verify against company's average contract value, BID win rate, and manager hours per BID cycle]

 ---

 ## Bottom Line

-The single most important strategic bet in this plan is that mid-market Brazilian trucking companies are systematically leaving pricing competitiveness on the table in Freight BID processes because they lack access to OR tools and the expertise to use them - and that an AI-accessible VRP solver can close that gap without requiring OR knowledge from the users.
+The single most important strategic bet in this plan is that mid-market Brazilian trucking companies are systematically leaving pricing competitiveness on the table in Freight BID processes because they lack access to OR tools and the expertise to use them - and that an AI-accessible MILP solver can close that gap without requiring OR knowledge from the users.
 Success in 6 months looks like: a validated query taxonomy from discovery, a working solver proof of concept tested against at least 3 historical BIDs, and at least one live BID run through the tool with a measurable comparison to the spreadsheet baseline on truck count accuracy and freight rate.
 The one thing that must be true for this to work: post-BID actuals must be captured systematically from the very first live cycle - without that feedback loop, the tool remains a one-time calculator and the data moat that justifies the investment never forms.

 ---